 The Association has an obligation to provide a safe working environment and protect the health of staff and others and to maintain the highest possible health and safety conditions; it is against the law to smoke on the Association's premises at any time while at work.

-Smoking is expressly forbidden in all buildings and vehicles.
+Smoking is expressly forbidden in all buildings, vehicles and on Association property.